M-earnest/docker_workshop/_sources/advanced/creating.md

 Using the COPY instruction we can permanently add files from our local system to our Docker Image.
 - simply provide the path to the files you want to copy and the directory were they are supposed to be stored in the image
-- e.g. if i want to add a script "print_info_container.py" from the curent working directory into the project folder of the image:
+- e.g. if i want to add a script "print_info_container.py" from the curent working directory of the host machine into the project folder of the image:

     `COPY print_info_container.py /project/`